powersync-ja/powersync-kotlin/demos/supabase-todolist/docs/BackgroundSync.md

 1. You only use a single instance of your `PowerSyncDatabase`.
-Using multiple instances means that multiple write connections are active, which can lead to "database is locked" issues, wasted resource due to multiple sync clients, and `watch()`ed queries not updating due to missing update notifications.
+Using multiple instances means that multiple write connections are active, which can lead to "database is locked" issues, wasted resources due to multiple sync clients, and `watch()`ed queries not updating due to missing update notifications.
 2. You don't use separate processes for the UI and the background service.

 These limitations are not inherent architectural issues, but sharing databases across processes is